ControlledChaos/.github/profile/README.md

 This is my corner of the internet for storing code.

+Go to [CCDzine Builds](https://github.com/CCDzine-Builds) for selected repositories.
+Things are cluttered here with client code and stuff that I have forked over the years.
+So I put usable products that I have built for general use over at CCDzine Builds.

-See [my website](https://controlledchaos.github.io/) for selected code, a limited portfolio, plus a blog.
+See [my website](https://controlledchaos.github.io/) for my services, a limited portfolio, plus a blog.